Sabina Spielrein: Legacy

 Lance Owens suggests that the importance of Spielrein's relationship with Jung should not be historically discounted, but seen as an additional part of her legacy and broad creative influence.
 Owens provides evidence that Spielrein played a seminal role in Jung's personal psychological development, his understanding of love, and his subsequent formation of core psychological conceptualizations about "anima" and "transference".

 Followers of feminist and relational psychoanalysis are also beginning to claim her as an important progenitor.
 A milestone in reclaiming Spielrein as an original thinker was reached during the 2015 congress of the American Psychoanalytic Association, when the opening plenary lecture was given by Adrienne Harris, on "The Clinical and Theoretical Contributions of Sabina Spielrein", crediting her with pioneering relational psychoanalysis.
+In 2021 the International Association for Spielrein Studies organized a webinar "Sabina Spielrein: History and Contemporary Relevance", in 2022 it organized an international conference "Sabina Spielrein and Early Female Pioneers of Psychoanalysis".

 Through her work on child analysis, Spielrein was able to differentiate between autistic languages and social languages.
 She differentiated between (primary) autistic languages and social languages (like song, words, etc.) and developed an exciting theory in the context of child development explaining the meaning of a mother's breast and sucking/nursing.

 The Memorial Museum Sabina Shpilereyn was opened in the Spielrein Mansion, her childhood home in Rostov, in November 2015.

 John Launer's 2015 biography of Spielrein (in English, and written with the support of the Spielrein family) is based on close readings of her hospital notes, diaries and correspondence.
 It calls into question many of the received accounts about Spielrein.
 He challenges the presumption that Jung psychoanalyzed Spielrein in any systematic way, reciprocated her feelings for long, saw her as his 'anima', or regarded her as a more significant figure than his other female partners of the time.
 Instead, Launer sees her historical importance as someone who made an early attempt to harmonize psychoanalysis and developmental psychology within an overarching biological framework, anticipating modern ideas from attachment theory and evolutionary psychology.

-An English-language biography of Spielrein by Angela M. Sells, entitled Sabina Spielrein: The Woman and the Myth, was published by SUNY Press in August 2017.
+An English-language biography of Spielrein by Angela M. Sells, entitled Sabina Spielrein: The Woman and the Myth, was published by SUNY Press in 2017.